zchyde/brooklinebooksmith.com/_landing_pages/sfe-faqs.md

 #### Can I attend ticketed readings by SFE authors?

 Yes, although seating is limited and can't be guaranteed.
 No more than one complimentary ticket per subscriber.
 Your book will not be available for pick-up the same night as the event.
-For further event-related inquiries or if you'd like to attend a ticketed reading please email Tim Huggins at <sfe@brooklinebooksmith.com> as early as possible.
+For further event-related inquiries or if you'd like to attend a ticketed reading please email Tim Huggins at [sfe@brooklinebooksmith.com](mailto:sfe@brooklinebooksmith.com) as early as possible.

 #### When will I receive my books?

-The date you receive or can pick up your book varies from month to month, depending on publiser release dates and the schedule of our author visits.
+The date you receive or can pick up your book varies from month to month, depending on publisher release dates and the schedule of our author visits.
 We send you these availability dates via email as soon as we know them, and Delivery Plan books are shipped immediately.

 #### What if I have a question that's not answered here?